Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level privacy lower bound

-\paragraph{\pj{Overview of the reduction.}} Let $\mech$ be an $(\eps,\delta)$-DP and $\alpha$-accurate mechanism for $\countdistinct$ in the \CR.
-We use $\mech$ to construct an $(\eps, \delta)$-DP batch algorithm $\alg$ that is $(\frac{\alpha}{n})$-accurate for $\marginals{n,d}$.
+\paragraph{Overview of the reduction.} Let $\mech$ be an $(\eps,\delta)$-DP and $\alpha$-accurate mechanism for $\countdistinct$ in the \CR.
+We use $\mech$ to construct a $(O(\eps), O(\delta))$-DP batch algorithm $\alg$ that is $(\frac{\alpha}{n})$-accurate for $\marginals{n,d}$.
 Consider a universe $\univ = [n] \cup \{\perp\}$ for $\countdistinct:\univ_\pm^T \to \N$.
-The main idea in the construction (presented in Algorithm~\ref{alg:CD_item_reduction}) is to force $\mech$ to output an estimate of the marginals, one attribute at a time. \pj{Given a dataset $y \in \{0,1\}^{n\times d}$, the estimation of each marginal proceeds in two phases:} \begin{itemize} \item \pj{In \emph{phase one}, } $\alg$ sends element $i$ to $\mech$ for each record $\dset[i]$ with a $1$ in the first attribute.
-The answer produced by $\mech$ at \pj{the end of \emph{phase one} } is an estimate of the sum of the first attribute of all records $\dset[1],\dots,\dset[n]$.
-This can be divided by $n$ to estimate the first marginal. \pj{} \item \pj{In \emph{phase two}, $\alg$} `clears the slate' by sending $-i$ to $\mech$ for each $\dset[i]$ with a $1$ in the first attribute. \pj{} \end{itemize} It repeats this for each attribute, collecting the answers from $\mech,$ and then outputs its estimates for the marginals.
+The main idea in the construction (presented in \Alg{CD_item_reduction}) is to force $\mech$ to output an estimate of the marginals, one attribute at a time.
+Given a dataset $y \in \{0,1\}^{n\times d}$, the estimation of each marginal proceeds in two phases: \begin{itemize} \item In \emph{phase one}, $\alg$ sends element $i$ to $\mech$ for each record $\dset[i]$ with a $1$ in the first attribute.
+The answer produced by $\mech$ at the end of \emph{phase one} is an estimate of the sum of the first attribute of all records $\dset[1],\dots,\dset[n]$.
+This can be divided by $n$ to estimate the first marginal. \item In \emph{phase two}, $\alg$ `clears the slate' by sending $-i$ to $\mech$ for each $\dset[i]$ with a $1$ in the first attribute. \end{itemize} It repeats this for each attribute, collecting the answers from $\mech,$ and then outputs its estimates for the marginals.
 In actuality, in both phases of estimating the $j^{\text{th}}$ marginal, $\alg$ inputs $\perp$ for each $\dset[i]$ that has a $0$ in the $j^{\text{th}}$ attribute.
-This algorithm is $(\eps,\delta)$-DP for $\marginals{n,d}$ since changing one record $\dset[i]$ in the input to the algorithm $\cA$ will only \pj{ insert or delete} occurrences of a single element $i$ in the input to the mechanism $\mech$. \sstext{Additionally, note that this reduction works equally well in the `likes' model where items can only be inserted when absent and deleted when present, since the stream produced in the reduction has this structure}.
+This algorithm is $(O(\eps),O(\delta))$-DP for $\marginals{n,d}$ since changing one record $\dset[i]$ in the input to the algorithm $\cA$ will only change occurrences of a single element $i$ (to some other element $j$) in the input to the mechanism $\mech$.
+Additionally, note that this reduction works equally well in the likes model where items can only be inserted when absent and deleted when present, since the stream produced in the reduction has this structure (see \Thm{likes_lower_bound}).